statespace-ai/toolfront/docs/index.md

 ## **Use it Anywhere**

-Avoid lock-ins and migrations.
-Run ToolFront standalone, as an MCP server, or with your favorite AI frameworks.
+Avoid migrations.
+Run ToolFront directly, as an MCP server, or build custom tools for any AI framework.

 [Learn more](documentation/mcp.md){ .md-button .md-button--secondary }